desertfireballnetwork/DFN_darkflight/README.md

-Additionally you need nrlmsise atmosphere model python interface, from: https://github.com/DeepHorizons/Python-NRLMSISE-00.git to provide the following files in the same folder ad DFN_darkflight.py: nrlmsise_00_data.py nrlmsise_00_header.py nrlmsise_00.py
+Additionally you need nrlmsise atmosphere model python interface, from: https://github.com/DeepHorizons/Python-NRLMSISE-00.git to provide the following files in the same folder as DFN_darkflight.py: nrlmsise_00_data.py nrlmsise_00_header.py nrlmsise_00.py
 The version in pypi is out of date, you need the git version.

 ## usage